 COVID-19 Prioritized Examination Pilot Program description:

-- Applications must contain one or more claims to a product or process related to COVID-19.
+Applications had to contain one or more claims to a product or process related to COVID-19.

-- Such claimed product or process must be subject to an applicable Food and Drug Administration (FDA) approval for COVID-19 use.
+Such claimed product or process had to be subject to an applicable Food and Drug Administration (FDA) approval for COVID-19 use.

-- The request must include a certification that the applicant qualifies for either small or micro entity status and an executed Application Data Sheet (ADS) meeting the requirements of 37 CFR 1.53(f)(3)(i).
+The request had to include a certification that the applicant qualified for either small or micro entity status and an executed Application Data Sheet (ADS) meeting the requirements of 37 CFR 1.53(f)(3)(i).

-- Applicants must file a grantable request under this initiative using the USPTO patent electronic filing system (EFS-Web or Patent Center) if filing the request in a utility application.
+Applicants had to file a grantable request under this initiative using the USPTO patent electronic filing system (EFS-Web or Patent Center) if filing the request in a utility application.

-- Applicants should use Pilot Program Form PTO/SB/450 to request participation in the pilot.
+Applicants should have used Pilot Program Form PTO/SB/450 to request participation in the pilot.

-Any application that claims the benefit of the filing date of two or more previously filed non-provisional U.S. applications or international applications designating the United States under 35 U.S.C.
-120, 121, or 365(c) is not eligible for participation in this pilot, but the applicant may request prioritized examination under 37 CFR 1.102(e).
+Any application that claimed the benefit of the filing date of two or more previously filed non-provisional U.S. applications or international applications designating the United States under 35 U.S.C.
+120, 121, or 365(c) was not eligible for participation in this pilot, but the applicant may request prioritized examination under 37 CFR 1.102(e).